-- To turn the Printer off, or back on, go to Tools > Options > Printer and check or uncheck Available for use in the BLADE software. - To choose or change the fields to print, use the Board Stretcher software. - To adjust the location of the image on the board, among other settings, calibrate the printer using Tools > Calibrate from the machine software. - Operators should not modify any values in the Values field (ex: Dot Size and Time of Flight) unless instructed by Automation Support. - To flush the system (required weekly), see Flushing the Printer on page 119.
+- To turn the Printer off, or back on, go to Tools > Options > Printer and check or uncheck Available for use in the BLADE software. - To choose or change the fields to print, use the Board Stretcher software. - To adjust the location of the image on the board, among other settings, calibrate the printer using Tools > Calibrate from the machine software. - Operators should not modify any values in the Values field (ex: Dot Size and Time of Flight) unless instructed by Automation Support. - For required printer maintenance, see Maintaining the Printer on page 121.

-Figure 6-18: Tools > Options > Printers Menu
+Figure 6-19: Tools > Options > Printers Menu